anytizer/fonts/README.md

 * mousewriting - just learning how to make fonts
 * dance - dancers' sillhoute
 * fruits - pictures of common fruits

+## Under development:
-* devanagari - Devanagari font (to be renamed, built and released)
+* devanagari - to be renamed, built and released
 * Some glyphs are just collected, and appear here for educational purpose.

 ![image](https://user-images.githubusercontent.com/5563341/148050202-caa38abf-4581-4dc1-8d69-c7b853ebec88.png)